 Howle played in every game for the second consecutive season, handling the snapping duties on placements and serving as a reserve center.
 He played a total of 98 snaps, led by 16 in the opener against Indiana State.

 Howle played in every game, handling snapping duties on PAT attempts and field goals.
 The Dean's List student compiled a 3.67 grade-point average for the 2011 spring semester and gained Academic All-Big Ten honors in the 2010 fall semester.

 Redshirt season.
 Howle enrolled in the University in January 2009, but did not play.

 Full name is Tyler Walker Howle.
 He is the son of David and Jane Howle and has a younger sister, Abby.
-His father stepped down from his football coaching duties at Bunn HS in order to attend Penn State games starting in 2010.
-In his free time, Howle enjoys fishing, playing basketball and working outside.
-He is interested in a career as a physical therapist.
+His father stepped down from his football coaching duties at Bunn High School in order to attend Penn State games starting in 2010.
+In his free time, Howle enjoys fishing and playing basketball.
+Howle earned his degree in kinesiology in May 2012 and is enrolled in a second major -- health policy and administration.
 Born August 20, 1991 in Raleigh, N.C.

 Training Camp: Mangiro Leading the Battle in the Trenches

 Thirty-three Former Nittany Lions in NFL Training Camps

 Penn State Football Names Captains for 129th Season